 To match the pace of DevOps and the increasingly complex cloud environment, busy security teams should ensure they consider the following aspects when choosing a cloud security scanning tool:

 - Auto discovery of network and servers, this can be done through cloud APIs to gain visibility into the changing perimeter

 - Cloud security compliance checks, scanning against cloud security best practice such as CIS AWS/Azure/Docker/Kubernetes benchmarks for misconfigurations to avoid data exposure

 - Integration or built in vulnerability scanner, remember to uphold your part of the ‘shared responsibility’

 - Application and container assessment as DevOps adoption continues to grow, the need to shift left and secure the SDLC is gaining pace

 - Homogenized security controls across public, hybrid and private cloud environments in a single console for efficiency.
 Native security features offered by the major cloud service providers are not enough.

 Or even better, consolidate security checks of your full technology stack under one roof across network, application layer and cloud infrastructure.

 Ready to identify your cloud risk?

-Join our next webinar on 24 September where we’ll discuss the common cloud security misconceptions and guide you through your journey from ‘lift and shift’ to multi-cloud.
+Watch our webinar where we discussed the common cloud security misconceptions and guide you through your journey from ‘lift and shift’ to multi-cloud.